ibm-bluemix-mobile-services/mobiledashboard-storecatalog-client/services/readme.md

 }
 ```

-#### Call BMSDelegate.swift from AppDelegate.m
+#### Call BMSDelegate.swift functions from AppDelegate.m

-1. Add the following header to the top of the project to import the functions from `BMSDelegate.swift`:
+1. Add the following header to your **AppDelegate.m** to import the functions from **BMSDelegate.swift**:
 ```objectivec
 #import "Storecatalog-Swift.h"
 ```

-2. Add the code below in the `didFinishLaunchingWithOptions` to run the MCA and Mobile Analytics functions:
+2. Add the code below in the `didFinishLaunchingWithOptions` function to run the MCA and Mobile Analytics functions:
 ```objectivec
 BMSDelegate *services = [BMSDelegate new];
 [services mca];